Noonan Syndrome: PTPN11 and SOS1 Studies

 - Cognitive and behavioral evaluations

 - Brain imaging with MRI.
 Scans are safe, non-invasive, and do not involve X-rays.
 They are primarily used to look at the structures of the brain.
-However, because MRI’s involve magnets, this means that we cannot include anyone with metal in their bodies, like braces or other metal implants
+However, because MRIs involve magnets, we generally cannot include anyone with metal in their bodies, like braces or other metal implants.

 Potential benefits of participating:

-- Flight/hotel costs covered for the participating child and one care-giver/parent
+- Flight/hotel/ground transportation costs covered for the participating child and one care-giver/parent